 Interdisciplinary Master of Arts in East Asian Studies (IDMA)

-If you are contemplating an Asia-related career in government, business, politics, law, or pre-collegiate teaching, or wish to acquire broadly based East Asia academic training before enrolling in a doctoral program, you should consider the Interdisciplinary Master of Arts in East Asian Studies (IDMA).
+If you are contemplating an Asia-related career or wish to acquire some broad training in East Asian cultures before enrolling in a doctoral program, you should consider the Interdisciplinary Master of Arts in East Asian Studies (IDMA).

-You may choose China or Japan as the area of concentration.
-The University of Pittsburgh has an excellent reputation as a leader in the studies of East Asia—the faculty are some of the most well known in their disciplines, facilities for research are superb, and synergies arising from the mix of these two produce some of the most amazing graduates.
+You may choose China, Japan, or Korea as the area of concentration.
+The University of Pittsburgh has an excellent reputation as a leader in the studies of East Asia—the faculty are some of the best known in their disciplines, facilities for research are superb, and synergies arising from the mix of these two produce amazing graduates.

-Reflecting the national trend of integrating arrays of humanistic and scientific disciplines, EALL's current faculty concentration has a particular strength in media and performance studies, with digital orientation.
+Reflecting the national trend of integrating arrays of humanistic and scientific disciplines, EALL's current faculty concentration has particular strengths in applied linguistics and literary, media, and performance studies.
+We also welcome students interested in working on medical and economic humanities, as well as the interaction of artificial intelligence with humanities, language, education, etc.

-IDMA is typically a two-year program.
-Before being admitted as a student, you must have had at least two years of formal language training in Chinese or Japanese, have a strong academic record, and possess academic interests compatible with the expertise of the East Asian faculty at the University of Pittsburgh.
+The IDMA is typically a two-year program.
+It is designed for students who have already had at least two years of Chinese, Japanese, and Korean language study.
+A strong academic record is required, with evidence of course work in one or more of the disciplines of greatest interest.
+Finally, the applicant’s academic interests must be compatible with the expertise of the EALL and other East Asian faculty at the University of Pittsburgh.

 Find information on the requirements needed for the IDMA in East Asian Studies.